-However we encourage to bin 4×4 when doable.
+However I still suggest to bin 4×4 when doable.
 The software supports binning above and beyond most guider driver capabilities, if you elect to do so (say bin 6×6, as an example), it will automatically split the binning process between a hardware binning and a software binning.

 Binning and/or copping leads to a higher guider image transfer rate than block compression does, since the image from the guider is physically smaller to begin with.